shawnxiaoyuwang/shawnxiaoyuwang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m a fourth year ECE Ph.D. student at NYU Wireless Lab, advised by Prof. Yong Liu.
-My Research interest includes Federated Learning, Distributed ML as well as Recommendation System.
+My Research interest includes Federated Learning, Distributed ML as well as Recommendation System.\\
-<span style="color:darkred">**Currently I am actively seeking for Internship 2025 Summer.
-Feel free to reachout me!**</span>
+<span style="color:darkred">**I am currently seeking a Summer 2025 internship.
+Please feel free to reach out if you have any open positions!**</span>

 Publication
 ------